 Ultimately mindfulness practice is about being kind to yourself and allowing yourself the space and time to reconnect with the present.

-For a longer read on this subject click here.
+For a longer read on the subject of mindfulness click here.